-How to maintain your marble worktops
+How to take care of your marble worktops

-On installation – get your worktops sealed
+On installation – get your marble worktops sealed

 At Surrey Marble and Granite, we strongly recommend that all our customers get their marble worktops sealed, as this gives the stone an extra layer of protection without affecting the look.
-Made of clear resin, the seal is essentially invisible yet protects the stone against damage and staining.
+Made of clear resin, the seal is essentially invisible yet protects the natural stone against damage and staining.

-Daily – wipe with a damp cloth
+Daily cleaning – wipe with a damp cloth